gvanrossum/gvanrossum.github.io/essays/scopes.md

 All other scopes are _open scopes_, and correspond to _open namespaces_.

-### Chained namespace

-A _chained namespace_ is one that delegates search (at runtime) to another namespace if the search key is not found.
-Chained namespaces are always open
-(but the chained-to namespace may be closed).

-### Terminal namespace

-A _terminal namespace_ is the opposite of a chained namespace.
-Closed namespaces are always terminal
-(but they may be chained to from open namespaces).

 ### Textual scope

 The _textual scope_ of an identifier occurring in the program text is